 Nominees will have been directly involved in promoting library services in a public service, volunteer, or other non-paid capacity for at least one year.

+The nominee need not be a member of ULA but should be employed or a volunteer at a Utah library.
 Nominees will have furthered library services through assistance with building construction, funding, volunteer service, or other means of promoting libraries and literacy.
 Community spirit and investment of personal time will characterize the nominee(s) selected for this award.

 Special Recognition Award:

 This special award strives to recognize librarians who have served in or assisted with the management of ULA in leadership or organizational positions.
 This individual may be nominated by the ULA board or by someone familiar with the work done to further the work of ULA.
 This award need not be given every year.

 Must have been a member of ULA during the time of recognition.

 The nominee must be a member of ULA and have shown true dedication to the cause of ULA during the time of leadership.
 The contribution recognized may have happened continuously or over more than one time period.
 This can take the form of continuous leadership/contribution, a unique contribution to the association, or outstanding recognition.